adonix-org/cloud-spark/README.md

 # cloud-spark
-Spark your Cloudflare projects with fast, developer-friendly setup.
+Ignite your Cloudflare Workers with a type-safe library for rapid development.